vyrjana/DearEIS/README.md

 pip install deareis
 ```

-**NOTE!** You may wish use the `--user` option when installing with pip if not using a virtual environment.
+**NOTE!** You may wish use the `--user` option when installing with pip if you are not using a virtual environment.
 If you **only** intend to use DearEIS via the GUI, then you may wish to use, e.g., [pipx](https://pypa.github.io/pipx/) to install DearEIS inside of a virtual environment.

 If you wish to install the optional dependencies, then they must be specified explicitly when installing pyimpspec: